Welcome to today's edition of the Rush 24-7 podcast.

 The Pentagon, World Trade Center, their fires in Iraq.

-But Jake Tapper just told it very un-Islamic to burn bodies, dead or alive.
+But Jake Tapper just told us very un-Islamic to burn bodies, dead or alive.

-This is this is what I mean about every day having our intelligence insulted here.
+This is what I mean about every day having our intelligence insulted here.

 Who are they trying to protect?

-Now, obviously, you're gonna answer Obama, but okay, if you answer Obama to the question, who are they trying to protect?
+Now, obviously, you're going to answer Obama, but okay, if you answer Obama to the question, who are they trying to protect?

 Why?